 I’m very attracted to out-there-middle-of-nowhere-type places, so when a fellow backpacker told me about Punta Gallinas, I knew I wanted to go.
 Punta Gallinas is the most northern point of South America.
 It is located in Colombia.
 I was told this place was only accessible by 4WD, and that it is where the desert meets the ocean.
 I asked a local hostel worker about Punta Gallinas.
 He told me, “It’s a very lonely place.”

-I was making my way up the Colombian Caribbean coast with just a small backpack containing a change of clothes, a microfiber towel, my camera, my water bottle, a toothbrush, and toothpaste.
+I was making my way up the Colombian Caribbean coast in 2015 with just a small backpack containing a change of clothes, a microfiber towel, my camera, my water bottle, a toothbrush, and toothpaste.
 I had left the rest of my belongings, including my laptop, back in Santa Marta.
 I decided to leave my big backpack behind as somewhat of an experiment.
 I had a week left in Colombia to see the coast.
 I knew there were many stops along the way and that Punta Gallinas was the final one.
 Whether I made it there didn’t necessarily matter.
-I just wanted to see where traveling ultra-light and disconnected would take me.
+I just wanted to see where traveling ultra-light and disconnected would take me (this was before I had a smartphone!).
 I wanted to experience how people used to travel ‘back in the day’, without technology and a guidebook, but rather, word of mouth and spontaneity.